SathishVemala/Basic_Banking_System/README.md

 ## Introduction
 >
-> A web application used to transfer money between two users.
+> A website used to transfer money between two users.

 ## Technologies Used:
 >  ### Front-End: